nzakas/understandinges6/manuscript/11-Promises.md

 Each promise goes through a short lifecycle.
 It starts in the *pending* state, which is an indicator that the asynchronous operation has not yet completed.
 The promise in the last example is in the pending state as soon as it is returned from `readFile()`.
 Once the asynchronous operation completes, the promise is considered *settled* and enters one of two possible states:

 1. *Fulfilled* - the promise's asynchronous operation has completed successfully
-1. *Rejected* - the promise's asynchronous operation did not complete successfully (either due to error or some other cause)
+1. *Rejected* - the promise's asynchronous operation did not complete successfully (either due to an error or some other cause)

 You can't determine which state the promise is in programmatically, but you can take a specific action when a promise changes state by using the `then()` method.